arkaddev/checkMyCar-php-javascript/README.md

 ### v0.4
 - creating new users
 - creating new cars, info about cars
-- insurance and technical inspection reminder
+- insurance and technical inspection reminder by colors

 ### v0.5
 - statistics of kilometers traveled
 - fuel cost analysis
 - log table
+- insurance and technical inspection reminder by email